ylcd/JSONdb/README.md

 Here are the necessary steps you need to take in order to use JSONdb:

 - Download this repo ( will be adding code to PyPi soon )
-- Extract in your projects directory ( with folders intact )
+- Extract in your projects directory, remove the example project files and folder
+- Set up your settings.py file to your liking
 - import the modules and it's ready for use.

 ## Usage example